 Looking for a fun family outing or a chance to see up-and-coming baseball players before they go pro?
 Head to ShoreTown Ballpark in Lakewood, NJ, to catch a Jersey Shore BlueClaws game where the minor league team makes every home game a family-friendly night out.
-With the thrill of watching talented players under stadium lights, fun breaks with mascots in between, and a huge jumbotron where you might just end up on the screen—there is no shortage of excitement.
+With the thrill of watching talented players under stadium lights, fun breaks with mascots in between, and a huge jumbotron where you might just end up on the screen, there is no shortage of excitement.
 And it’s not just about the baseball—there’s also a mini golf course, boardwalk game area, and plenty of food options to choose from.
 Plus, you won’t want to miss the Manhattan Bagel Pork Roll, Egg, and Cheese race (you have to see it to believe it).
-Read on for what you can do during the Blue Claws 2025 season, and if Lakewood is not in your neck of the woods, you can head to a baseball game in New Jersey near you. (featured photo credit: NJ MOM)
+Opening day is April 7, so read on for what you can do during the Blue Claws 2026 season, and if Lakewood is not in your neck of the woods, you can head to a baseball game in New Jersey near you. (featured photo credit: NJ MOM)

 Watch players before they go pro

 My kids always get excited to see the BlueClaws because there is nonstop action and some pretty exciting plays, especially since the team is a pipeline to the Philadelphia Phillies.
-The kids also love to get autographs from the players because you never know when a player might go pro.
-When the game is not in play, they try to get autographs near the dugouts or along the first and third baseline railing.
+They also enjoy collecting players’ autographs since you never know when a player might turn pro.
+When the game is not in play, they head to the dugouts or the first- or third-base line railing to get autographs and have been really successful in filling their autograph books.

 Find the best seat in the house

 One of the best things about going to BlueClaws games at ShoreTown Ballpark is that there is no bad seat in the house.
-There are so many options, and sometimes we mix it up from sitting in a stadium seat or stretching out on the lawn, or the kids like to climb into the lifeguard chairs if they are available.
+There are so many options, and sometimes we mix it up, from sitting in a stadium seat or stretching out on the lawn, or the kids like to climb into the lifeguard chairs if they are available.
 You can even rent a party deck or reserve a luxury suite if that’s up your alley.
-The stadium also has perks like stadium seating, lights for night games, and my kid’s favorite—the huge jumbotron screen.
-Fun Fact: If you visit the NJ Natural Gas Information booth (on the concourse behind home plate before the start of the game), you can put a message on the scoreboard for a $5 donation to BlueClaws Charities.
+The stadium also has perks like stadium seating, lights for night games, and my kid’s favorite—the huge Jumbotron screen.
+Fun Fact: If you visit the Guest Services Kiosk (on the concourse behind home plate before the start of the game), you can put a message on the scoreboard for a $5 donation to BlueClaws Charities.

 Play at The Boardwalk

-My kids love to check out The Boardwalk area to play games and test their luck during every game.
+During pre-game and breaks, my kids love to check out the Boardwalk area to play games and test their luck.
 There are classic shore games like Cat Rack, Balloon Darts, and the Goblet Toss or Ring Toss.
 My kids love the basketball-themed Hoop Shots, and they have a great time finding the perfect angle to sink a shot since only one-in wins.
-Near The Boardwalk is the Manasquan Bank Mini Golf course, complete with nine holes and family-friendly fun, and it was the ideal spot to play a quick round before returning to our seats.
+Near the Boardwalk is the Mini Golf course presented by SAVEGREEN®by New Jersey Natural Gas, complete with nine holes and family-friendly fun.
+It’s the ideal spot to play a quick round before returning to your seats.

 See why it’s all fun and games

-Fill up at the concessions or new restaurant
+Fill up at the concessions or the new restaurant

 Our recent visit included a stop at the newest restaurant, Blue Wave Bar, where we enjoyed delish main-course salads and the famous Buster’s Pork Roll and Egg and Cheese Sandwich.
-They also offer specialty cocktails, including the Cape May Crush and the Belmar Breeze.
+There are also specialty cocktails, including the Seaside Sunrise and the Margate Margarita.
 The Blue Claws Sand Bar is another spot for adults to find a drink.
 Usually, though, my kids like to eat at one of the boardwalk-style concessions throughout the park, from ShoreTown Tacos to Philly Cheesesteaks.

 2 Stadium Way